June 2016 Tel Aviv shooting

-The June 2016 Tel Aviv shooting, which occurred on 8 June 2016 in Tel Aviv, Israel, was a terrorist attack in which two Palestinian gunmen opened fire on patrons at the Max Brenner Cafe in the Sarona Market, killing four people and injuring seven others.
+In a terrorist attack in Tel Aviv, Israel, on 8 June 2016, two Palestinian gunmen opened fire on patrons at the Max Brenner Cafe at the Sarona Market, killing four people and injuring seven others.
 The perpetrators were caught alive by the security forces and put in custody.
 According to an official indictment filed by the Tel Aviv District Prosecutor's Office the perpetrators were inspired by the Islamic State group.

 Background

 Perpetrators

 The perpetrators, Khalid al-Muhamra and Muhammad Ahmad Moussa Mahmara, cousins belonging to the Makhamra family from the town of Yatta in the Hebron area in the West Bank were both 21.
 The two did not have any previous criminal record and were arrested by the police following the attack.
 An investigation by the Israel Security Agency revealed the shooters were influenced by propaganda videos of the Islamic State of Iraq and the Levant, but did not receive aid or instruction or pledge allegiance to the Islamic State.
 Ayash Musa Zayn, their friend from Yatta helped the two with the planning of the attack and secured their weapons.
 The two were also assisted by Salim Mognam (23) of Yatta, who helped them infiltrate Israel through a break in the separation barrier.

 Khalid al-Muhamra is a Hamas member who studied at the Al-Karak Jordanian military academy, and arrived for Ramadan vacation.
 His peers said he was an electrical engineering honors student and came from a family associated with Fatah.
 Muhammad Ahmad Moussa Mahmara was not identified as a member of any group.
 Hamas said both perpetrators were its members.
 The father of one perpetrator stated he was surprised by his son's actions.
 The perpetrators' uncle, Taleb Mahmara, was a member of the militant Tanzim faction of Fatah.
 He participated in an attack that killed four Israelis south of Hebron in 2002.
 Taleb is today imprisoned in Israel and his house was demolished after he was arrested.